-As of March 31, 2008, our marketable securities consisted of \$18.5 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
-All of our auction rate securities are high quality municipal obligations which have AAA ratings or otherwise are backed by AAA rated insurance agencies as of March 31, 2008.
-In April 2008, we sold \$5.8 million of these auction rate securities at face value and an additional \$1.0 million has been called; these are classified as current in the consolidated balance sheet.
-The remaining \$11.7 million has been classified as a noncurrent asset on the consolidated balance sheet as we have the intent and ability to hold these securities until the market for auction rate securities stabilizes or until the issuer refinances the underlying security.
+As of June 30, 2008, our marketable securities consisted of \$10.7 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
+All of our auction rate securities are high quality municipal obligations which have high investment grade ratings or otherwise are backed by high investment grade rated insurance agencies as of June 30, 2008.
+During the second quarter of 2008, we sold \$7.6 million of these auction rate securities at face value.
+An additional \$0.9 million has been called; this is included in "Prepaid Expenses and Other" in our consolidated balance sheet.
+The remaining \$9.8 million has been classified as a noncurrent asset on the consolidated balance sheet as we have the intent and ability to hold these securities until the market for auction rate securities stabilizes or until the issuer refinances the underlying security.

-Due to recent events in credit markets, the auction events for some of these instruments failed during the first quarter of 2008.
-As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.1 million to accumulated other comprehensive income.
-Our analysis of the fair values of these securities considered, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the expectation of the next time the security is expected to have a successful auction.
+Due to recent events in credit markets, the auction events for some of these instruments failed during the first half of 2008.
+As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.1 million, net of tax, to accumulated other comprehensive income (loss).
+Our analysis of the fair values of these securities considered, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
 These securities were also compared, when possible, to other observable market data with similar characteristics.

-As of March 31, 2008, we continue to collect interest when due on all of our auction rate securities.
-Any future fluctuation in fair value related to these instruments that we deem to be temporary, including any recoveries of previous write-downs, would be recorded to accumulated other comprehensive income.
+As of June 30, 2008, we continue to collect interest when due on all of our auction rate securities.
+Any future fluctuation in fair value related to these instruments that we deem to be temporary, including any recoveries of previous write-downs, would be recorded to accumulated other comprehensive income (loss).
 If we determine that any future valuation adjustment was other than temporary, we would record a charge to earnings as appropriate.

-The assets measured at fair value on a recurring basis subject to the disclosure requirements of Statement 157 at March 31, 2008 were as follows (in thousands):
+The assets measured at fair value on a recurring basis subject to the disclosure requirements of Statement 157 at June 30, 2008 were as follows (in thousands):